How to Use a Meat Thermometer Accurately for Perfectly Tender Results

 Digital instant-read thermometer: The thermometer's probe should be placed at least a ½-inch into the food and will register the temperature in about 10 seconds.
-This type of thermometer ($15, Crate & Barrel) can be used to check the doneness of larger cuts as well as thinner foods, such as burgers, steaks, and chops.
+A digital meat thermometer ($15, Walmart) can be used to check the doneness of larger cuts as well as thinner foods, such as burgers, steaks, and chops.
 The thermometer should not be left in the food while it's cooking.